GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/multitasking/README.md

 ## Scoring ##

-The objective of the multitasking tests is to evaluate the processor's ability to concurrently run processes in a way that is consistent with it's behavior when running a single process.
-Therefore, the multitasking score reflects how similar the test scores were between the multitasking test runs and the sequential test runs.
+The objective of the multitasking tests is to evaluate the processor's ability to concurrently run processes in a way that is consistent with its behavior when running a single process.
+Therefore, the multitasking score reflects how similar the test scores are between the multitasking test runs and the sequential test runs.
 When a test running in multitasking mode earns the same score as it did in the sequential run, it receives the multitasking score `PASS`.
 Otherwise, it receives the score `FAIL`.
 The tool aggregates these